PolarisSteve/SPDiscover/README.md

 ![File Example](filedisplay.png)

-Each htm file contains a single object with dependency links open the other files.
+Each htm file contains a single object with dependency links to open the other files.
 Using browser navigation you can easily traverse each file.
 The files are colorized using highlight.js https://highlightjs.org/ with the CSS set to visual studio 2015 dark mode.

 ![Procedure Example](procdisplay.png)